Visby Cathedral: Later changes

 Haig, who was born on Gotland but had pursued a career in the United Kingdom as an architect, produced a proposal for a renovation of the cathedral to the cathedral chapter on his own initiative.
 His proposal was with some minor adjustments accepted, after funding had been secured from the Swedish government.
 However, the funds did not include money to pay Haig, who did the work without a salary.
 The work aimed to repair and preserve the cathedral without any major alterations, except where it was deemed necessary.
-The most far-reaching changes were that the 14th-century clerestory was restored, the roofs of the aisles lowered, the removal of whitewash from the facade, the construction of a new sacristy and the renovation of the gable of the great chapel in a Gothic revival style.
-The decoration of the church was also partially renewed, also in a Gothic revival style, with several new sculptures, wrought iron details and ridge turrets installed.
+The most far-reaching changes were that the 14th-century clerestory was restored, the roofs of the aisles lowered, the removal of whitewash from the facade, the construction of a new sacristy and the renovation of the gable of the great chapel in a Gothic Revival style.
+The decoration of cathedral was also partially renewed, also in a Gothic Revival style, with several new sculptures, wrought iron details and ridge turrets installed.
 Further changes were made later during the 20th century.
 In 1906 electrical lighting was installed, and in 1928 a new heating system.
 A fire sprinkler system was installed in the west tower in 1959 and a heat system to keep downpipes from freezing in winter was installed in 1968.

 Another thorough renovation of the cathedral was carried out between 1979 and 1985 by architect Jerk Alton.
 The most noticeable change made during this renovation was that the great chapel was closed off from the main room of the cathedral.
 During the work, fragments of medieval murals were discovered in the north aisle.
 Another renovation of the exterior and the interior was again carried out again in 2013–2015.